in4lio/ev3dev-c/README.md

     make shared
     sudo make shared-install

-It's the right time to take a look at a small example. _"hello.c"_ outputs a greeting as well as toggles the left LED color:
+It's the right time to take a look at a small example. [_"hello.c"_][hello.c] outputs a greeting as well as toggles the left LED color:

     cd ../../eg/hello/
     more ./hello.c